The August ComEd supply rate is 9.999¢ per kWh

-The effective ComEd residential and small commercial retail supply rate for June 2025 is 10.555¢.
-This is comprised of the summer base rate of 10.028¢ plus the Purchased Electricity Adjustment (PEA)* charge of 0.527¢.
-(Annualized base rate is 10.11¢.)
+The effective ComEd residential and small commercial retail supply rate increased from 9.562¢ in July to 9.999¢ for August.
+This is comprised of the summer base rate of 10.028¢ less the August Purchased Electricity Adjustment (PEA)* credit of 0.029¢.

 A recent capacity price auction for the PJM power grid which covers 13 states including ComEd territory, resulted in an 800% increase in capacity charges.
-These charges, a component of supply costs, ensure sufficient power is available to meet demand.
-The spike is driven by:
+These charges, a small component of supply costs, exist to ensure sufficient power is available to meet demand.
+Analysts generally believe the spike to be driven by:

 • Surging Demand: Increased electricity use by data centers and AI applications.